A-Fisk/actiPy/notes.md

 - Refactor so just does it in actogram_plot function?
 - seems sensible, give DF then ask to plot this
 - do we need to do the whole separate days thing at all?

+- what does pad_first_last_days do?
+    - adds 0s to get double plotting working well?
+- running into problem with decorators because they expect a DataFrame not a Series
+- can just do padding in plotting function? - seems too trivial to make whole new function for
+- plus that function only really needed if plotting from columns?

 - Current
 - actogram_plot_all_cols